 - One resit will be offered in the same academic year for every test or partial test.
-The semester guide of the relevant semester states when resits will be held for every test or partial test.
-In case a resit for a test or partial test cannot take place in the same academic year because a resit would not reasonably fit within the education programme due to the specific nature of a semester, this will be stipulated in the semester guide. - 2.
+The module description of the relevant unit of study states when resits will be held for every test or partial test.
+In case a resit for a test or partial test cannot take place in the same academic year because a resit would not reasonably fit within the education programme due to the specific nature of a unit of study, this will be stipulated in the module description. - 2.
 The student may participate in the same test or partial test no more than twice per academic year, insofar as the test or partial test is held on more than two occasions per academic year.
 The student may resit tests passed with satisfactory marks in the academic year in which these were attained or in the following academic year.
 The student is not permitted to resit tests passed with satisfactory marks in subsequent years.
 Tests cannot be retaken after the exam has been issued. - 3.
 For cumulative tests, the resit consists of one (partial) test. - 4.
 The highest result achieved applies to resits of tests and partial tests. - 5.
 In special cases, the Exam Board may decide to derogate from the provisions in paragraphs 1, 2 and 3 and allow an additional resit.
 This may be the case, for example, when academic progress is compromised by force majeure.
-To this end, the student can submit a written and reasoned request to the Exam Board.
+To this end, the student can submit a written and reasoned request to the Exam Board. - 6.
+In addition to article 4.11, paragraph 5 of the Programme and Examination Regulations (PER), the Exam Board may grant an 'earlier test opportunity' under the "last subject arrangement" if the student meets all of the following conditions: - All other results are registered in OSIRIS; - The student requires only one passing grade in order to qualify for the award of the bachelor degree; - The test for that required result takes place thirteen or more weeks in the future; - The student has made sufficiently serious attempts to obtain the required result, as determined by the Exam Board;